mozilla/gecko-dev/remote/doc/Prefs.md

 ### `remote.active-protocols`

 Defines the remote protocols that are active.
-Available protocols are, WebDriver BiDi (`1`), and CDP (`2`).
-Multiple protocols can be activated at the same time by using bitwise or with the values, such as `3` for both protocols.
-Defaults to `1` (WebDriver BiDi) since Firefox 129.
+Currently available protocols are, WebDriver BiDi (`1`).

+Previously used to define the remote protocols that are active.
+With the end of the CDP support, WebDriver BiDi is the only available protocol, and the preference was removed in Firefox 141.

 ### `remote.events.async.enabled`